 3 And it shall come to pass that he who is left in Zion and remains in Jerusalem will be called holy—everyone who is recorded among the living in Jerusalem.
 4 When the Lord has washed away the filth of the daughters of Zion, and purged the blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning, 5 then the Lord will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
 For over all the glory there will be a covering.
 Isaiah 4:2-5 (NKJV)

 When the very foundations of the earth begin to shake, where can we turn?
-In Christ we have a strong tower to run into and be safe no matter the intensity of the storm.
-Jesus has promised to never leave us nor forsake us.
-Are you with willing to seek Him today?
+To Christ, where we have a strong tower to run into and be eternally safe, no matter the intensity of the storm.
+Jesus has promised to never leave us, nor forsake us.

 Reflection

-Jesus came the first time to humbly bear our sins and shortcomings as a sacrifice on the altar of the cross.
-When He comes the second time, it will be a very different matter.
-He will come in overwhelming power and unlimited glory to assume His rightful role – King and High Priest.
-He will live in the midst of those who choose to turn away from the pursuit of sin to be a part of His kingdom of God.
+Jesus came to earth the first time to humbly bear our sins as a sacrifice on the holy altar of the cross.
+When He comes the second time, it will be under a very different set of circumstances.
+He will be returning in overwhelming glory and power to assume His rightful role as King and High Priest over the earth and heaven.
+He will live in the midst of His kingdom, with all who have chosen to be a part of His kingdom of God, and we are free to experience His grace.
+GRACE: God’s Riches At Christ’s Expense.

 Father God, we cannot even imagine the ever-changing wonder of Your glory in Jesus Christ.
-Your mercies are new every morning, and we will never reach the end of your amazing goodness.
+Your mercies are new every morning, and we never reach the end of your amazing goodness and splendor.
 We are in awe as You continually reveal Yourself and Your boundless creation to us.
-Draw us close to You so that we may seek to be purified by the cross of Christ and resurrected by His river of living water, the Holy Spirit.
+Draw us closer to You so that we may be purified by the blood of Christ and in the living water of the Holy Spirit.
 We ask this in Jesus’ name, Amen.